Oran tramway: Planned lines and extensions

-Plans for these extensions have existed since the tramway opened in 2013, and switches and tracks for the lines starting at USTO Bifrucation/Blvd Pepinière have been installed, however all lines currently remain on hold, with no planned date for the start of construction.
+Plans for these extensions have existed since the tramway opened in 2013, and switches and tracks for the lines starting at USTO Bifrucation/Blvd Pepinière have been installed, however all lines remain on hold as of 2025, with no planned date for the start of construction.

 Operation

 The Oran Tramway is operated by Algeria's Société d'exploitation des tramways (SETRAM), a joint venture between the French state-owned RATP Dev (a subsidiary of the RATP Group), Entreprise de transport urbain et suburbain d'Alger (ETUSA), and Entreprise Métro d'Alger (EMA), of which RATP Dev is a 49% shareholder, and mainly responsible for operating the Oran Tramway, as well as other trams in Algeria.

 Since March 2023, when RATP Dev sold its shares in the company to the Algerian Ministry of Transport, SETRAM has been a fully state-owned company.